michael-hartmann/caps/manual/index.rst

 ^^^^^^^^^^^^^

 The computation of the matrix elements of the round-trip operator contain an integration.
-The relative error for this integration can be set using ``--iepsrel``.
+The desired relative error for this integration can be set using ``--iepsrel``.
 The default value of :math:`10^{-8}` should be sufficient for almost all purposes.
 If you want to compute the Casimir energy to very high accuracy, to :math:`10^{-7}` or better, you might want to set a smaller value.